p2/smart_rest_sample/README.md

 Then just run the `server.py` script, it will run a local webserver on port `8008`.
 To register the app on a SMART container you can use the supplied `manifest.json` file.

+The `wsgi.py` file is where the request-to-Python mapping happens.
+Our app defines three URLs:

+* `index`: The main URL
+* `endpoint_select`: Where we show the possible endpoints
+* `authorize`: For the OAuth callback

 ### AppFog ###

-The app has a `requirements.txt` file and can readily be used on [AppFog].
+The app has a `requirements.txt` file and can readily be used as a bottle-app on [AppFog].

 [bottle]: http://bottlepy.org/
 [client]: https://github.com/chb/smart_client_python